 33. Nam Ngiaw

 Nam ngiaw refers to a Shan noodle soup popular in northeastern Myanmar, northern Thailand, and southwestern Yunnan province in China.
-Frequently made with khanom jeen noodles, nam ngiaw is known for its characteristically sharp, tangy, and spicy flavors.
+Frequently made with khanom jeen rice noodles, nam ngiaw is known for its characteristically sharp, tangy, and spicy flavors.

-Aside from the noodles, nam ngiaw is made with either beef or pork along with chicken or pork blood cake as its main ingredients.
+Aside from the rice noodles, nam ngiaw is made with either beef or pork along with chicken or pork blood cake as its main ingredients.
 It gets its sourness from chopped tomatoes and its spiciness from roasted or fried dry chilis.

 34. Yen Ta Fo